puma/puma/docs/restart.md

 ### Client experience

 * All platforms: for clients with an in-flight request, those clients will be served responses before the connection is closed gracefully.
 Puma gracefully disconnects any idle HTTP persistent connections before restarting.
-* On MRI or TruffleRuby on Linux and BSD: Clients who connect just before the server restarts may experience increased latency while the server stops and starts again, but their connections will not be closed prematurely.
+* On CRuby or TruffleRuby on Linux and BSD: Clients who connect just before the server restarts may experience increased latency while the server stops and starts again, but their connections will not be closed prematurely.
 * On Windows and on JRuby: Clients who connect just before a restart may experience "connection reset" errors.

 ### Additional notes